Narrative Structure: The Hero’s Journey

 6. Tests, Allies, and Enemies

 This section tends to be one of the longest, as it’s where the rules and challenges present in the new world are established and built on.
-It’s also usually where supporting characters and their relationships to each other are introduced and explored.
+It’s also usually where supporting characters and their relationships with each other are introduced and explored.

 7. The Approach